rmundra22/time_Series_forecasting/README.md

 #### ● Train set: It is compared with the forecast of the test dataset.

 INMAE represents the expected error of the computed forecast vs true forecast on future values averaged by true future values across all Cluster-Basepack combinations.
 It is a score that helps experts decide how finely our model is able to generalize.
 High score signify a highly accurate and generalized model that is able to predict the n-period ahead sales value at Cluster-Basepack level.

-        Accuracy Measure =

-where, Y is the actual test dataset values.
-Y_(hat,i) is the predicted test dataset values.
-P represents no. of Cluster-Basepack combinations.
-I represents number of test data points